-9. Integrated Project Management Method
+8. Integrated Project Management Method

 As projects increase and different departments in the same organization embrace one of many project management methodologies, there are opportunities to share the knowledge gained and build a collection of processes that may benefit all.

-10. PRiSM Project Management Method
+9. PRISM Project Management Method

-While agile may be of use for individuals, agencies may prefer the predictability of traditional PM methodologies.
+While agile may be useful for individuals, agencies may prefer the predictability of traditional PM methodologies.
 It is also essential to keep the project management team enthused about innovating and developing cutting-edge products and solutions while adhering to global standards in project management methods.

 Know more about project management best practices through Invensis Learning’s Project Management certification training on PMP Training and Certification, CAPM Training and Certification, Prince2 Foundation and Practitioner Online, and Project Management Fundamentals.
 As a Premier Authorized Training Partner of Project Management Institute (PMI), we are a trusted training partner for Fortune 500 companies and Government institutions globally.